 However, as the cataract progresses, it results in deterioration of central vision, which can only be managed by surgery.
 Cataract Surgery in Ludhiana can be carried out if you are based here.
 Cataract Surgery involves the emulsification of the natural lens through a process known as phacoemulsification.
 The lens is sucked out after that.
 It is followed by the placement of an artificial intraocular lens (called IOL) in the same position by the eye doctor.
 The new lens is customized according to the patient’s requirements.
 The new lens helps restore the normal vision.
 You may opt for Cataract Surgery Punjab if you are suffering from this problem.

 What causes Cataract?

-- Genetic diseases like Down’s Wilson’s.
-Homocystinuria, Myotonic Dystrophy etc.
+People who have Genetic diseases like Down’s Wilson’s Homocystinuria, or Myotonic Dystrophy, etc.

 What are the symptoms?

 While the initial symptoms may be absent, one should be careful as they develop very gradually and painlessly.
 One can feel the following changes in the vision-

 - Blurred vision.

 - Seeing Halos around objects, usually around bright lights.

 - Not being able to sense contrast, the colors seem to look dull.